reenboog/qwasm/readme.md

 // FIXME: make all objects implement `free` – seems to be automatically implemented, is it not?
-// FIXME: get rid of base64, since binary json is used?
 // TODO: use web_sys for storage and network?

 god_signup